Tharoth Sam

 Tharoth Sam is a Cambodian actress and mixed martial artist specializing in the Khmer fighting style of Bokator.
-She has previously competed in ONE FC.
+She has previously competed in ONE Championship.

 Biography

 Sam grew up in a refugee camp on the border of Cambodia and Thailand.
 Her father, Oum Dara, was a violinist and songwriter.
 When Sam was 18 years old, she started studying Bokator, a traditional Khmer fighting style, and she entered in her first martial arts fight in 2014.
 She was coached by Chan Reach Kun Khmer, a Cambodian-American mixed martial arts fighter, and San Kim Sean.
-As a fighter, she is known by the nickname Little Frog.

 In 2017, she appeared in the films Jailbreak and First They Killed My Father.
 She also appeared in Loung Preah Sdach Korn, a historical film.

+Fighting career

+As a fighter, she is known by the nickname Little Frog.

+After 18 months absence from the cage, Sam competed in Thailand at Full Metal Dojo 14 and won via rear naked chokes against Thailand’s Surarak Kamla.